Around one in five road traffic collisions involve an uninsured or untraced driver, according to the Motor Insurers’ Bureau (MIB).

 If you have a comprehensive car insurance policy, you could also claim to cover damage to your car.

 You could still report them to the police for not having insurance, though.
+Call 101 or use your local police force’s live chat facility if it has one.

 What do I do if the other car drives off after hitting me?